Ryukyuans: Religion

 Until the 18th century, the Ryukyuan kings visited the Sefa-utaki (historical sacred place) caves for worship.
 Another traditional sacred places are springs Ukinju-Hain-ju, where was placed the first rice plantation, and small island Kudaka, where the "five fruits and grains" were introduced by divine people, perhaps strangers with agricultural techniques.
-The foremost account, which claimed common origin between the Japanese and Ryukyuan people, was made-up by Shō Shōken in the 17th century, to end up the pilgrimage of the Ryukyu king and chief priestess to the Kudaka island.
+The foremost account, which claimed common origin between the Japanese and Ryukyuans, was made-up by Shō Shōken in the 17th century, to end up the pilgrimage of the Ryukyu king and chief priestess to the Kudaka island.

+The Eight Shrines of Ryūkyū were a group of shrines that received special status and support from the Ryukyu Kingdom's royal government.
+These shrines played a significant role in the religious and political life of the kingdom, as King Shō Toku worshiped Hachiman (Emperor Ōjin).
+Asato Hachiman Shrine is dedicated to Hachiman, while the seven others are Kumano shrines.

-During the Meiji period the government replaced Buddhism with Shintoism as the islands' state religion, and ordered; rearrangement of statues and redesign of shrines and temples to incorporate native deities into national Shinto pantheon; Shinto worship preceded native, Buddhist, or Christian ritual; transformation of local divinities into guardian gods.
-In the 1920s was ordered building of Shinto shrines and remodelling of previous with Shinto architectural symbols, paid by local tax money, which was a financial burden due to the collapse of sugar prices in 1921 which devastated Okinawa's economy.
-In 1932 were ordered to house and support Shinto clergy from the mainland.
+During the Meiji period, the government replaced Buddhism with Shintoism as the islands' state religion.
+The government subsequently ordered the rearrangement of statues and the redesign of shrines and temples to incorporate indigenous deities into the national Shinto pantheon.
+It also placed Shinto worship before indigenous, Buddhist, and Christian practices and transformed local divinities into guardian gods.
+In the 1920s, the government ordered the building of Shinto shrines and the remodelling of existing shrines with Shinto architectural symbols, paid by local tax revenue, which was a financial burden due to the collapse of sugar prices in 1921 which devastated Okinawa's economy.
+In 1932, Shinto clergy were brought over from the mainland and housed in Okinawa.

-Most Ryukyuans of the younger generations are not serious adherents of the native religion anymore.
+Most Ryukyuans of the younger generations are not serious adherents of the indigenous religion anymore.
 Additionally, since being under Japanese control, Shinto and Buddhism are also practiced and typically mixed with local beliefs and practices.

 Cuisine

 Okinawan food is rich in vitamins and minerals and has a good balance of protein, fats, and carbohydrates.
-Although rice is a staple food (taco rice mixes it with beef), pork (mimigaa and chiragaa, dishes Rafute and Soki), seaweed, rich miso (fermented soybean) pastes and soups (Jūshī), sweet potato and brown sugar all feature prominently in native cuisine.
+Although rice is a staple food (taco rice mixes it with beef), pork (mimigā and chiragā, dishes Rafute and Soki), seaweed, rich miso (fermented soybean) pastes and soups (Jūshī), sweet potato and brown sugar all feature prominently in traditional cuisine.
 Most famous to tourists is the Momordica charantia, gōya (bitter melon), which is often mixed into a representative Okinawan stir fry dish known as champurū (Goya champuru).
 Kōrēgusu is a common hot sauce condiment used in various dishes including noodle soup Okinawa soba.
 Some specifically consumed algae include Caulerpa lentillifera.
 Traditional sweets include chinsuko, hirayachi, sata andagi, and muchi.
 Local beverages include juice from Citrus depressa, turmeric tea (ukoncha), and the alcoholic beverage awamori.

 The weight-loss Okinawa diet derives from their cuisine and has only 30% of the sugar and 15% of the grains of the average Japanese dietary intake.